HowTo: ESPEasy / Wemos D1 Mini – Adapt ADC to another maximum voltage

 You can measure voltages using the ADC on the ESP8266.
-This is useful, for example, to measure a battery voltage and thus the state of charge of the battery or a brightness using an LDR and a series resistor.
+This is practical, for example, to record a battery voltage and thus the charge level of the battery or to record brightness using an LDR and a series resistor.

-The ADC of the ESP8266 is somewhat special.
-Without additional external wiring, this unfortunately can only handle voltages up to max.
-1V.
-It is therefore not possible to determine the voltage of a LiPo battery directly, because the voltage range of a healthy LiPo ranges from 3.2 to 4.2V.
+However, the ADC of the ESP8266 is somewhat special.
+Unfortunately, without additional external wiring, this can only determine voltages up to a maximum of 1V.
+It is therefore not possible to directly determine the voltage of a LiPo battery because the voltage range of a healthy LipO is from 3.2 to 4.2V.

-So that the ADC can also measure higher voltages, a trick is used.
+In order for the ADC to also be able to measure higher voltages, a trick is used.
 A voltage divider is used to scale the voltage to be measured down to the possible voltage range of the ADC.

-The ADC then measures voltages in the range from 0V to 1V which stand for a higher value on the actual voltage divider.
-For example, a voltage divider is also installed on the circuit board of the Wemos D1 Mini to measure voltages up to 3.3V.
-This is practical, but unfortunately it is not enough to measure the voltage of a LiPo, for example.
+The ADC then measures voltages in the range from 0V to 1V, which represent a higher value on the actual voltage divider.
+For example, a voltage divider is installed on the board of the Wemos D1 Mini to measure voltages up to 3.3V.
+That's practical, but unfortunately it's not enough to be able to measure the voltage of a LiPo, for example.

-How you can expand this maximum voltage range of the ADC is described in the following article.
+How you can extend this maximum voltage range of the ADC is described in the following article.

 Requirements